cube-drone/rt0/players-guide/src/player/generated/priestess.md

 **Corruption Upgrade: Mark 3 Corruption Points on Astronomy to Unlock it.**

-* Play The World and The Moon on Astronomy.
-* These cards must be played at the same time.
-* Take 1 Corruption Point.
+* Instead of placing it on Ballistics, you may instead place it on Astronomy and take 1 Corruption Point.
-* At the end of this turn, take another turn.
-* Discard all cards on Astronomy.
+  * While there is a Wand on Astronomy, any Shield that you generate for yourself is instead generated for all Players.
+  * So, if you generate 4 Shield, each Player (including yourself) gains 4 Shield this turn.